Helena Norberg-Hodge: Affiliations

 Norberg-Hodge is a co-founder of the International Forum on Globalization and the Global Ecovillage Network.
 She was a founding member of the International Commission on the Future of Food and Agriculture, launched with the support of the government of Tuscany, and was previously on the editorial board of The Ecologist magazine.
+She lives in Australia and the UK.